All I Wanna Do (Dannii Minogue song)

 "All I Wanna Do" is a song written by Brian Higgins, Stuart McLennan, Tim Powell, and Matt Gray for Australian singer Dannii Minogue's third studio album, Girl (1997).
 The song was produced by Higgins and Gray.
 "All I Wanna Do" marked a significant change in Minogue's career and image, as did her album Girl from which it was taken.
 Her image had become highly sexualised, culminating in her nude calendar photo shoot and the suggestive videos and album artwork which accompanied her new releases.
 This was also the first release on Minogue's new record deal with Warner Bros.
 Records.

 It was released as the first single from Girl on 11 August 1997 and reached the top five in the United Kingdom becoming her first top-five hit.
 In Australia, the song peaked at number 11, spent 22 weeks in the top 100, and was certified gold, becoming the 78-highest selling-single of 1997 there.
-"All I Wanna Do" was the first in 13 consecutive Dance Chart number ones for Minogue, stretching between 1997 and 2015 with "Summer of Love".
 In 2017, the Official Charts Company revealed that "All I Wanna Do" is Minogue's best-selling UK single.